telerik/winforms-docs/controls/desktopalert/structure.md

 # Structure

-This article describes the inner structure and organization of the elements which build the __RadDesktopAlert__ control.
+This article describes the inner structure and organization of the elements which build the __RadDesktopAlert__ component.

 >caption Figure 1: RadDesktopAlert's elements hierarchy